Professional Reviews

 Kaspersky Safe Kids Features

-The web filtering feature works on many top browsers, including Chrome, Firefox, Edge, and Opera — but it unfortunately doesn’t work on browsers like Brave and Tor, so your kids could use them to access restricted sites.
-You can manually block access to those browsers, but I really wish Kaspersky Safe Kids had an option to automatically block unsupported browsers (like Qustodio does), as that would be very convenient and time-efficient.
+The web filtering feature works on many top browsers on desktop devices, including Chrome, Firefox, and Edge, but it unfortunately doesn’t work on browsers like Brave and Tor, so your kids could use them to access restricted sites.
+Monitoring for mobile devices is even more limited — you can only monitor Chrome on Android devices.
+For Android, you can always manually block access to unsupported browsers, but I really wish Kaspersky Safe Kids had the option to do this automatically (like Qustodio does), as that would be much quicker and easier.

-Overall, Kaspersky Safe Kids’s web filtering is really good.
-It can monitor YouTube searches, it allows kids to request in-app access to blocked sites, it’s easy to use, and it can’t be bypassed with a VPN — the only thing missing is an option to block unsupported browsers.
+Overall, Kaspersky Safe Kids’s web filtering is good for most devices.
+It can monitor YouTube searches, it allows kids to request in-app access to blocked sites, it’s easy to use, and it can’t be bypassed with a VPN.

 Time Limits & Scheduling